github/codeql/javascript/documentation/library-customization.rst

 Extension points
 ----------------

-Below we discuss the most important extension points for the individual analysis layers introduced above.
+In this section, we discuss the most important extension points for the individual analysis layers introduced above.

 AST
 ~~~

 This layer should not normally be customized.
-It is technically possible to override, say,
+It is technically possible to override, for instance,
 ``ASTNode.getChild`` to change the way the AST structure is represented, but this should normally be
 avoided in the interest of keeping a close correspondence between AST and concrete syntax.